 Feral + wild animal care (only at homeowner request): Fed and monitored raccoons, feral cats, and wild birds, including turkeys

-Unique challenges: Walked dogs with poor leash skills, managed high-energy animals including kittens and adolescent dogs, helped elderly cats maintain their coat, countless hours coaxing sick pets to eat, kept one sphynx cat warm, and have even been present for a euthanasia (it was an honor and a privilege to be there for him in his final moments as he said his goodbye with dignity—we love you, Louie)
+Unique challenges: Walked dogs with poor leash skills, managed high-energy animals including kittens and adolescent dogs, trimmed cats' nails, trained cats to use a cat door, helped elderly cats maintain their coat, countless hours coaxing sick pets to eat, kept one Sphynx cat warm, and have even been present for a euthanasia (it was an honor and a privilege to be there for him in his final moments as he said his goodbye with dignity—we love you, Louie)

 Animals lost on our watch (but never due to negligence): One cat, one fish, one chicken